paradime/paradime.github.io/_posts/2016-8-12-Teachable-Moments-in-Software-Pairing.md

 is an active navigator or active driver.
 And when a concept comes up, that's confusing, the mentor steps in and discusses the concept, and walks the mentee through examples to ensure understanding.
 Finally, the pair returns to their work.
-Very much a teach a man to fish/Knowledge is like compound interest scenario.
+Very much a teach a man to fish scenario.